workleap/wl-r2wc/README.md

 ### Sharing context

-widgets inside a same plugin could share context as regular app.
+widgets inside a same project could share context as regular app.
 We have to export this context provider as well.
 We can wrap all the required contexts (e.g. i18n, localization, authentication, ...) into one and later reuse it in `web-components` folder.
 For example:

 ```tsx
 export function AppContextProvider({ children }: AppContextProviderProps) {